lukasjoc/envm/README.md

 Content:

 ```
-  - really shell setup for zsh and bash
+  - Shell setup for zsh and bash
-  - really cool .vimrc
+  - Vim configuration with very light Vundle setup
-  - scripts for day to day hassles
+  - Very usefull scripts for day to day hassles
-  - other really cool stuffs 😹
+  - other really cool stuffs like .inputrc and .gitconfig with aliases 🦄👹
 ```

 Info & Setup